Calories Explained: What They Are and How Many You Need Daily

 Should I "eat back" exercise calories?

-A common range for active adults is roughly 0.6–0.8 grams per pound of body weight per day (1.3–1.8 g/kg).
-Prioritize protein at each meal and adjust to preference and goals.
+A common evidence-based range for active adults is roughly 0.6–0.8 grams per pound of body weight per day (approximately 1.3–1.8 g/kg).
+Prioritize getting protein at each meal rather than loading it into one sitting, and adjust based on your training demands and goals.

 Final Thoughts